divergio/TBSegmentedController/README.md

 ##Instructions

+1. Add `TBSegmentedControl.h/m to your project.
 1. Add a `UIImageView` to a .xib or your Storyboard.
 2. Set the dimensions of the view to the image you want to use for the segment controller.
 3. Set the "Custom Class" to `TBSegmentedControl`.
 4. Set the delegate for the TBSegmentedControl (UIImageView) to your CustomViewController (or some other controller).
 5. Implement the delegate functions in `TBSegmentedControlDelegate` to receive the segment state change notifications, and to provide the images.
+See examples in the project.

 ##FAQ